 Tree planting activities have been funded in multiple ways.
 UFD's annual planting is typically funded by DDOT's capital and operating funds.
-Over the years, DOEE's planting activities have been funded by various federal and local sources, including
+Over the years, DOEE's planting activities have been funded by various federal and local sources, including EPA's 319 Nonpoint Source Pollution grant, EPA's Clean Water State Revolving Fund, the local Stormwater Enterprise Fund and the Anacostia River Clean Up and Protection Fund, also known as the Bag Law.
+Recently funding has been provided to DOEE by DDOT through a memorandum of understanding (MOU) to utilize DDOT Tree Fund dollars on DOEE-funded tree planting efforts.

-&lt;sup>24 Government of the District of Columbia, 2011, Sustainable DC Plan
+&lt;sup>24 Government of the District of Columbia, 2011, Sustainable DC Plan 107